Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 What each record actually costs

 Intellectual property carries the highest per-record cost at $178, reflecting long-term competitive damage and regulatory liability.
-Customer PII at $160 is driven by notification costs, credit monitoring obligations, and class-action exposure.
-Even anonymized data sits at $130 because re-identification risks have raised regulatory scrutiny.
+Employee PII at $168 and customer PII at $160 are driven by notification costs, credit monitoring obligations, and class-action exposure.
+Even anonymized data sits at $115 because re-identification risks have raised regulatory scrutiny.

 Intellectual property$178 / record